 Although most people will think of ghostwriters as a resource for celebrity authors and politicians, in truth ghostwriting is a vast industry that relates not only to nonfiction books (and sometimes novels), but also to articles, blogs and even correspondence.
 The best ghostwriters will be superb technicians in the craft of structuring and writing books; they must also be empathetic and discerning listeners who can capture the essence of an author’s philosophy and approach to his or her subject, and perfectly recreate the voice of the author.

 These three days also allow Chris to understand the personality and style of the author — the human being behind the information.
 Ghostwriting is an editorial impersonation, and is most effective when the ghostwriter can fully relate to the background, motivation, priorities and personal characteristics of the author.
-Chris has had the privilege of spending three days of collaboration, conversation, writing and visiting with authors in places as diverse as La Jolla, California; Oxford, England; and Barcelona, Spain.
-In such settings, location can be as important as professional background in conveying the core spirit of the author.
+Chris has had the privilege of spending three days of collaboration, conversation, writing and visiting with authors in places as diverse as Denver, Colorado; Salt Lake City, Utah; La Jolla, California; Paris, France; Oxford, England; and Barcelona, Spain.
+In such settings, location can be as important as professional background in conveying the spirit of the author.

-Once the three days are finished, and a table of contents has been constructed, Chris returns to his office in Oxford, Pennsylvania (the “other” Oxford), and begins to create the first drafts of the chapters based on the powerpoints, papers, reports and any other information collected during the three days, or sent by the author.
+Once the three days are finished, and a table of contents has been constructed, Chris returns to his office and begins to create the first drafts of the chapters based on the PowerPoints, papers, reports and any other information collected during the three days, or sent by the author.

-Writing and ghostwriting a book is a long process, and can take six months to a year (or longer depending on the availability of the author).
-The original table of contents may evolve as chapters are consolidated or, in rare cases, eliminated.
+As the book progresses, the original table of contents may evolve with new or different chapters.
 Additional research may be required.
 Charts and graphs may be created.
-The bulk of the work, however, is conveying — in the author’s voice but with the skill of the ghostwriter — the knowledge and/or methodology at the core of a compelling, innovative and informative book.
+The bulk of the work, however, is conveying — in the author’s voice but with the skill of the ghostwriter — the knowledge and ideas at the heart of a compelling, innovative and informative book.

-For more information on costs, availability, timeframe, and opportunities for publication, contact Chris today.
+For more information on costs, availability, and time frame, contact Chris today.